Krzysztof Sliwa:

 We plan to further study these fundamental questions about the topology and geometry of our Universe.
 We would like first to reanalyze the updated redshift catalogues and Deep Fields data.
 We will also try to find new observables that could differentiate between R1 x R3 versus R1 x S3 geometries.
 Also, rather than to study independently the magnitudes and the number of observed galaxies as a function of redshift, m(z) and N(< z), it would be preferable to perform a simultaneous fit to those observables.
 Augmented with the new data from the James Webb Space Telescope (JWST), the new Deep Field catalogues may allow such analyses.
 Also, JWST data could provide more information about absorption, which additionally complicates the m(z) and N(<z) observations.

-Interestingly, in a recent Nature paper based on JWST data, "A population of red candidate massive galaxies ∼600 Myr after the Big Bang" by Labbe et al, an observation of galaxies of uncharacteristically large mass, given their redshift, was reported.
+Interestingly, in recent papers based on JWST data (in Nature: "A population of red candidate massive galaxies ∼600 Myr after the Big Bang" by Labbe et al; and in an arXiv:2405.18485 paper by Carniani et al. "A shining cosmic dawn: spectroscopic confirmation of two luminous galaxies at z 14") observations of galaxies of uncharacteristically large mass, given their redshift, were reported.
 According to the current ideas about evolution of galaxies in expanding Universe, such objects are not expected so early after the Big Bang.
 Their presence is, of course, naturally explained in a static R1 x S3 Universe.

-A short summary of results can be found in my talk: Tufts Colloquium September 22, 2023
+A short presentation of results can be found in my talk: Tufts Colloquium September 22, 2023.